-I initially though the taste would be different if you oven baked the bacon.
+I initially though the taste would be different if you oven baked it.
 Nope.
 It tastes the same.

 I did review a lot of methods.
 Some people put the bacon on a rack to drain the fat.
 I passed on that since the best bacon to my taste is cooked near the end of frying when you are essentially deep frying in the fat.
 I didn’t want to miss that taste.
 Plus I didn’t want to clean the rack.

 Some methods “wrinkled” the aluminum foil to get more wave in the bacon.
 I tried both methods and I will stay “flat” … it still had some wave in it.

 A five.
 How could great bacon be anything else?

 Notes: I used thick slice Hormel Black Label bacon from Sam’s Club.
-I highly recommend this as one of the top bacons commonly available.
+I highly recommend this as one of the top bacon commonly available.
 I’m from Iowa and I know pig but use whatever you want.

 A thinner bacon will cook faster of course.
 Your done point is that it “looks done”.
 Don’t expect it to look different than pan fried.
 I like my bacon very crispy so I use 18-22 minutes depending on the oven and the bacon.

 You can also start with a cold oven and add a few minutes.
 Or use a different temperature if you’re cooking something else.
 Of course adjust your time a little again.